rv3r/Scarpet-scripts/README.md

 * `__swapto(inventory,item,newslot)` - `inventory`(entity or block with inventory),`item`(string),`newslot`(int)
   - swaps `item` into `newslot` inside `inventory`
-  - swaps a particular to item to the desired slot
+  - swaps a particular item to the desired slot
   - basically just `__swap()`, but calls `inventory_find()` for you

 # Volume Script